Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: I. Nonrelativistic motion equation

-The presented considerations show that in non-relativistic mechanics the rate form equation is not more general than the simple form.
+The presented considerations show that in nonrelativistic mechanics the rate form equation is not more general than the simple form (see also \cite{Wolny}).
 On the contrary, (\ref{incorrect}) is false, and the equations (\ref{rocket simple}) and (\ref{thrust}) in the simple form are true.
-And the rate form (\ref{rocket rate}) describes a closed system with constant mass, not solely a body with mass variable.
+And the quasirate form (\ref{rocket rate}) describes a closed system with constant mass, not solely a body with variable mass.
+So equation (\ref{rocket rate 1}) can only be called a pseudo-rate form.